FOSH-following-demand/thermostatic-water-bath/README.md

   To continue with the _Building of the Hardware_, please follow this another [link](https://github.com/FOSH-following-demand/thermostatic-water-bath/blob/master/hardware/BOM/BOM.md)

-  To continue with the _Installation of Sofware_, please follow this [link](https://github.com/FOSH-following-demand/thermostatic-water-bath/tree/master/software/MCU)
+  To continue with the _Installation of Software_, please follow this [link](https://github.com/FOSH-following-demand/thermostatic-water-bath/tree/master/software/MCU)

 by [_@juanstdio_ ](https://github.com/juanstdio)